 What I Learned

 Most adversarial ML research assumes the attacker controls everything.
 Papers apply FGSM to all features simultaneously.
 In reality, network attackers control payload content but not TCP timing characteristics.
 The unconstrained threat model overstates risk; the constrained model reveals the architectural defense.
+Under unconstrained attacks, evasion rates climbed as high as 38% against Logistic Regression and 12% against XGBoost.
+Under constrained attacks (attacker-controllable features only), detection held at 100% for noise-based methods.
+The gap between those two numbers — that’s the gap between theoretical and realistic adversarial risk.

 Domain expertise is the feature engineering.
 The 57/14 controllable/observable split isn’t in any dataset description or ML framework.
 It comes from understanding how TCP/IP works and how real attackers operate.
 SHAP can tell you which features matter; only a practitioner can tell you which features an attacker controls.